MultiTax Commission

 (b) Sovereignty members are states that support the purposes of the Multistate Tax Compact and work with the Commission and its member states to fulfill those purposes through regular participation in and financial support for the general activities of the Commission.
 The Commission or its Executive Committee may, consistent with these bylaws, provide opportunities beyond those specified below for sovereignty members to contribute to the fulfillment of the purposes of the Multistate Tax Compact.

-1. Sovereignty members pay a fee equal to and determined on the same basis as the membership assessment for compact members under Article VI.4.(b) of the Compact.
+1. Sovereignty members pay a fee determined on the same basis as the membership assessment for compact members under Article VI.4.(b) of the Compact.
+Except no sovereignty member will pay more than the largest membership assessment of any compact member or 15 percent of the total of membership assessments and fees for compact and sovereignty members, whichever is greater.

 2. A sovereignty member is represented by the head of the state tax agency charged with the administration of the types of taxes to which the Compact applies.
 When there is more than one agency charged with the administration of the type of taxes to which the Compact applies, only an agency that regularly participates in and provides financial support for the general activities of the Commission may act as the sovereignty member.
 If more than one agency regularly participates in and provides financial support for the general activities of the Commission, the state provides for the selection of the sovereignty member representative from the heads of the relevant agencies.
 An alternate for a sovereignty member representative may be selected and serve if there is on file with the Commission written notification of the designation and identity of the alternate.
 Representatives of sovereignty members or his or her alternate are entitled to participate and vote in meetings of the Executive Committee or the Commission, but are not eligible to serve as an elected member of the Executive Committee.